nativewind/nativewind/apps/website/docs/tailwind/layout/container.md

 # Container

 :::caution
-NativeWind's default theme is not yet designed for native devices and still uses breakpoints that were mostly designed for web.
+NativeWind's default breakpoints are not yet designed for native devices and still uses the web defaults.
 :::

 `container` is fully supported by NativeWind.
 Please see [Tailwind CSS documentation for usuage](https://tailwindcss.com/docs/container)